kislow/tmp/repo-53ad8f3454eea1/git-challenge/TASK.md

 - Add a short description of what you changed
 - Assign it to another participant for review

-All 3 participants must:
+All 5 participants must:

 - Create their own PR
-- Optional: Review at least one other participant’s PR
+- Optional: Approve PR (Each PR requires 2 Approvers)
-- Approve it

 ---